PandasAreBears/MakkaPakka/docs/source/index.rst

 ======================================
 **Overview**
 ------------
-**Makka pakka** is a programming language which translates into Netwide Assembly (NASM).
+**Makka pakka** is a programming language which transpiles into Intel Assembly.
 It implements additional features on top of traditional assembly, such as:

 - Functions